Here is a way to add many photos to your scrapbook layout using only one page. In addition, it is interactive PLUS quick, easy and inexpensive!

 A few photos on the layout and then a book that holds the rest of the photos!
 This is a great way to get alot of photos on one layout, instead of making a layout for each photo or having to choose between several really good photos!
 Scrapbooking has all the answers!!!

-This layout is a 12x12.
-In this layout I sillouetted several shots of my grand daughter holding ladybugs and rolie-polie bugs that she likes to “collect” and play with. (those are all that are allowed to be collected!)
+This layout is a 12 x 12.
+In this layout I silhouetted several shots of my grand daughter holding ladybugs and rolie-polie bugs that she likes to “collect” and play with. (those are all that are allowed to be collected!)
 Then I created a book with additional photos.
 The journaling is on the front cover!

 Scrapbook Techniques Used

 Make the slit just about 1/8 inch longer than the spine on both ends – just a little extra space so it doesn’t tear when you open the cover.
 Make sure you don’t slice into the paper.
-Now, pull the page protector open and slide the book cover through the slit.

 Scrapbook Tools Used Scissors, adhesive photo squares, cardstock, computer, left over stickers, 1 sheet of pattern paper.

 Scrapbook Layout Ideas -Beautiful, quick, easy & inexpensively! http://scrapbook-layout-ideas.blogspot.com